Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Introduction

 \section{Introduction}

 Nonconvex and nonsmooth sparse optimization problems have been becoming a prevalent research topic in many disciplines of applied mathematics and engineering.
-Indeed, there has been a tremendous increase in a number of application areas in which nonconvex sparsity-inducing techniques have been employed, such as machine learning \cite{bradley1998feature,ml2, bach2012optimization}, wireless communications \cite{Shi2016Smoothed,gsbf, Tao_TWC16, qin2018sparse}, image reconstruction \cite{image1,ochs2015iteratively}, sparse recovery \cite{daubechies2010iteratively,malek2014iterative}, signal processing \cite{candes2008enhancing,miosso2009compressive}, and high-dimensional statistics \cite{wainwright2014structured, hastie2015statistical}.
-This is mainly because of their superior ability to reduce the complexity of a system, improve the generalization of the prediction performance, or enhance the robustness of the solution via enhancing the sparsity, compared with conventional convex sparsity-inducing techniques.
+Indeed, there has been a tremendous increase in a number of application areas in which nonconvex sparsity-inducing techniques have been employed, such as machine learning~\cite{bradley1998feature,ml2}, telecommunications~\cite{Shi2016Smoothed,gsbf}, image reconstruction~\cite{image1}, sparse recovery~\cite{daubechies2010iteratively,malek2014iterative} and signal processing~\cite{candes2008enhancing,miosso2009compressive}.
+This is mainly because of their superior ability to reduce the complexity of a system, improve the generalization of the prediction performance, and/or enhance the robustness of the solution, compared with traditional convex sparsity-inducing techniques.